Chieftain Imamu Estate, Virgo

 Atienna watched him go before turning down the opposite direction.
 With a sigh, she studied the cover of her book as she continued down the hall and then spied at her fingers.
 They were still raw and red from—

-A sudden chill nipped at her neck and her bare arms and her bare legs.
+A sudden chill nipped at her neck and her bare arms and legs.
 A draft from somewhere, it seemed.
 She looked up from the cover and stopped cold in her tracks.

 The hallway.
 It was gone.